-Join Aaron F. Ross for an in-depth discussion in this video Planning and preparing, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Planning and preparing, part of Learning Maya nCloth 2012.

 Now that we've got an idea of how nCloth works, we're going to apply that to a…real world situation, which is making a flag blow in the breeze.…To do that, we need to have an image to apply onto the flag first.…I've provided some images here in the Exercise Files > sourceimages.…And if you don't have the exercise files, you can go and find some images…to place onto a flag.…The reason we need these in advance is because the shape of that image will…determine the shape of the flag itself.…